 African Leaders Must Stop Plundering The Continent's Resources

-Yes it is true the developed world is much ahead of us but we do not have to worry, we can catch up with them soon if we wake up from the deep slumber.
+Yes, indeed, the developed world is much ahead of us but we do not have to worry, we can catch up with them soon if we wake up from deep slumber.

 Then we must throw away our begging bowl and be ready to utilize the resources we have.
 The leaders must stop stealing the national cake and learn to share it with everyone.